 Research conducted by Michigan transplant biologists is changing our understanding of the underlying mechanisms of organ failure, organ transplant, and immune response.
 Beginning in the 1990s, we studied B cell responses to organ transplantation, now widely recognized as the most vexing biological hurdle to the long-term success of transplanted kidneys, hearts, and lungs.
 Today, we’re one of the few programs nationwide to link discovery with personalized medicine, as researchers explore questions that evolve from clinical practice.
 Research interests include: applications for genetic engineering for organ transplant and organogenesis; understanding the genes and proteins that govern the development of immunity to transplants and infectious organisms; and development of a perfusion device for liver preservation.

 The Michigan Promise aims to empower faculty members and residents in the Department of Surgery to achieve professional success.
-The Michigan Promise supports initiatives connected to environment, recruitment, leadership, achievement, innovation, and outreach, and these initiatives are managed by the Office of Faculty and Resident Life.
+The Michigan Promise supports initiatives connected to environment, recruitment, leadership, achievement, innovation, and outreach.